-The MAST Motor Boat Provisional licence is a great way to get kids engaged with responsible boating.
-The syllabus and exam is identical to the full licence course and kids are welcome on any of our scheduled sessions, but we are also happy to arrange special Provisional Licence sessions for school and youth groups.
-Courses can also be run on demand for groups of 3 -5 students.
+The MAST Motor Boat Provisional licence for children 12 to 17 years is a great way to get children engaged with responsible boating.
+The syllabus and exam is identical to the full licence course, therefore children are welcome on any of our scheduled sessions.
+However, we are also happy to arrange special Provisional Licence sessions for school and youth groups.
+Courses can also be run on demand for groups of 3 -4 students.

-This course assumes you have obtained and studied the MAST Safe Boating Handbook prior to undertaking the licence test.
+This course assumes you’ve obtained and studied the MAST Safe Boating Handbook prior to undertaking the licence test.
 The handbook is available to download HERE.

 This course will cover launching, trip planning, safe loading and buoyancy, use of flares and distress signals, meteorology, rules of the road, special rules, safe navigation, vessel preparation and maintenance, damage control, Man Overboard and recovery, operational areas, safety equipment, marine radios, anchoring, responsibility and restrictions of provisional motorboat licence.

 To gain the MAST Motor Boat Licence requires attending a 4-hour course which includes a practical session in a motorboat, a theory session, and exam.

 The Instructor will provide all learning support material and resources as required.
 You will need to bring a pen and notebook, warm clothing, spray jacket, non-marking shoes, hat, sun block, drinks, and a snack.
 Please bring your own lifejacket if you have one.
 If you don’t, disinfected lifejackets are available for use.

 - The motorboat licence is valid for a three year period (pro rata).
 Licences all have a common expiry date.
 It is not a requirement to carry your licence when on the water in Tasmania but MAST by-laws stipulate that, if requested, the licence must be produced within 14 days.